 Undergraduate Program

 Composing is the act of creating original music.
-It draws upon both intuitive and intellectual talents, challenging the student to write music of value to composers, performers and audience.
+It draws upon both intuitive and intellectual talents, challenging the student to write music of value to composers, performers and audiences.

 • Counterpoint